curlyparakeet/fox/Reggie.md

 # Reggie the Fox scarf
 This patten should, in theory, make a Fox scarf.
-I've only done this pattern once (crocheting and making at the same time) so there might be mistakes.
+I've only done this pattern once (crocheting and making at the same time) so there ~~might~~ will be mistakes.

 Pull requests to correct mistakes greatly appreciated.